-WSD controls do not apply to the development of dwelling house or dual occupancy where:
+WSD controls do not apply to the development of a house dwelling house or dual occupancy where:

-- the total roof area of all proposed buildings is 500m2 or less; and - the property is located outside the mapped Priority Areas as contained within Appendix D.
+- 1. the total footprint roof area of all proposed buildings have a roof area of is 500m2 or less; and - 2. the property is located outside the mapped Priority Areas as contained within Appendix D Applicants may also Focus Area. check Council's online mapping to see if a property is located outside of a Priority Area and is therefore exempt from WSD requirements.